 Watch your own "added" sugars.
 While it's important to avoid added sugars in processed foods, you should also limit the amount of sugar you add at the table, whether it's table sugar (4 grams of sugar per teaspoon), maple syrup (4 grams/teaspoon), or honey (5.6 grams/teaspoon).

 Sign up for the Rodale Wellness newsletter and discover the best ways to get fit, be well and live your life to the fullest.
-Our FREE 19 Sources of Sneaky Sugars PDF guide is our thank you for joining us and getting started on your unique wellness journey!
+Our FREE Sneaky Sources of Sugar PDF guide is our thank you for joining us and getting started on your unique wellness journey!

 Filed Under: SUGAR TAX